Sequential Monte Carlo Methods in the nimble R Package: Introduction

 \section{Introduction}

-State-space models provide a method for analyzing time series data, where observations are assumed to be noisy measurements of unobserved latent states that evolve over time.
-State-space models have been used in such diverse fields as population ecology \citep{knape12}, epidemiology \citep{andersson12}, economics \citep{creal12}, and meteorology \citep{wikle13}.
-With the broad applicability of state-space models has come a variety of techniques for conducting inference.
-One common goal of inference for state-space models is determining the filtering distribution of the model, that is, the distribution of the latent states given data up to a certain time point.
-A second goal lies in estimating the likelihood of the model by integrating over the latent state dimensions.
-For state-space models that do not follow a linear Gaussian framework, analytical solutions to the filtering distribution and likelihood problems are usually unavailable.
-For such models, inference and estimation is commonly performed using a set of flexible computational algorithms known as Sequential Monte Carlo (SMC) methods \citep{doucet01}.
+State-space models provide a framework for analyzing time-series data, where observations are assumed to be noisy measurements of unobserved latent states that evolve over time \citep{durbin12}.
+State-space models have been used in such diverse fields as population ecology \citep{knape12}, epidemiology \citep{andersson12}, economics \citep{fernandez07}, and meteorology \citep{wikle13}.
+With the broad applicability of state-space models has come a variety of methods for conducting inference.
+One common goal is to determine the filtering distribution of the model, that is, the distribution of the most recent latent states given data.
+A second goal lies in estimating the likelihood of the model by integrating over the latent state dimensions, which can in turn be used to obtain maximum likelihood or Bayesian estimates of top-level parameters.
+State-space models are also frequently used for forecasting and for estimating the smoothing distribution, which is the distribution of all previous latent states given the data.

+For linear, Gaussian state-space models, the Kalman filter gives an exact solution to the above problems.
+However, for more general state-space models, analytical solutions are usually unavailable.
+Modifications such as the extended Kalman filter \citep{anderson79}, which uses linearization to approximate the filtering distribution, have been applied to non-linear, non-Gaussian models but can yield inaccurate results.
+More recently, it has become common to use a set of flexible computational algorithms known as sequential Monte Carlo (SMC) methods \citep{doucet01}.